php-dev-br/laravel-doc-pt-br/mail.md

 <a name="introduction"></a>
 ## Introduction

 Laravel provides a clean, simple API over the popular [SwiftMailer](http://swiftmailer.org) library.
-Laravel provides drivers for SMTP, Mailgun, Mandrill, SparkPost, Amazon SES, PHP's `mail` function, and `sendmail`, allowing you to quickly get started sending mail through a local or cloud based service of your choice.
+Laravel provides drivers for SMTP, Mailgun, Mandrill, Amazon SES, PHP's `mail` function, and `sendmail`, allowing you to quickly get started sending mail through a local or cloud based service of your choice.

 ### Driver Prerequisites